JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 }
 ```

-Now if we build the `kitchen-node`, we will see the compiler complain about the trait bound for `Runtime: frame_system::offchain::CreateTransaction` is not satisfied.
+Now if we build the `kitchen-node`, we will see the compiler complain that the trait bound for `Runtime: frame_system::offchain::CreateTransaction` is not satisfied.
 We learn that when using `SubmitSignedTransaction`, we also need to have our Runtime implement the [`CreateTransaction` trait](https://substrate.dev/rustdocs/v2.0.0-alpha.3/frame_system/offchain/trait.CreateTransaction.html).
 So we have our runtime implement this.

 src: [`runtimes/super-runtime/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/super-runtime/src/lib.rs)